CASEWORKER RESOURCES

 OTHER RESOURCES

-- Catholic Charities Resources – variety of services available including immigration, refugee resettlement, housing counseling, outpatient mental health counseling, marriage counseling, disaster preparedness and response, and more.
+- Catholic Charities Atlanta – Services include immigration & refugee resettlement, housing counseling, outpatient behavioral healthcare, marriage counseling, disaster preparedness and response, and more.

 - Georgia Watch Resource Directory – Use this guide to explore avenues of advocacy and connect with organizations working in your community.